 Set Building

 Set building, obviously, involves building and decorating the set, usually from sketches and floor plans.
-The work is normally done on the three Saturdays prior to the production, and all group Members are encouraged to have a go (carpentry, painting, papering and making endless pots of tea).
+The work is normally done at weekends in the four weekends prior to the production, and all members are encouraged to have a go (painting, wallpapering, carpentry, making pots of tea etc).
+We are also looking for people with good DIY skills to help out.

 Wardrobe

-We have a large existing wardrobe we use but anyone with a set of needles would be most welcome!
+We have a large existing wardrobe we use but anyone who can use a needle and thread would be most welcome!
 Flair and imagination are always most useful here.

 Hairdressing & Makeup